Use control plane role-based access control with Azure Cosmos DB for NoSQL

 Important

 The steps in this article only cover control plane access to perform operations on the account itself of any resources in the account's hierarchy.
-To learn how to manage roles, definitions, and assignments for the control plane, see grant data plane role-based access.
+To learn how to manage items and execute queries for the data plane, see grant data plane role-based access.

 Prerequisites